aspose-words/Aspose.Words-Documentation/en/net/developer-guide/programming-with-documents/working-with-comments/_index.md

 3. To extract comments:
    1. Go through the collection using the foreach operator
    2. Extract and list the author name, date & time and text of all comments
-   3. Extract and list the author name, date & time and text of comments written by a specific author, in this case the author ‘ks’
+   3. Extract and list the author name, date & time and text of comments written by a specific author, in this case the author `ks`
 4. To remove comments:
    1. Go backwards through the collection using the for operator
    2. Remove comments